Lecrapouille/TimedPetriNetEditor/README.md

 ![Graph](doc/Graph01.png)

-*Fig 3 - Compact form of figure 2 (made with a modified version of the editor).*
+*Fig 3 - A compact form of figure 2 (made with a modified version of the editor).*

 Since, graphs can be represented by adjacency matrices, and since, arcs hold two information (duration and tokens), event graphs can be represented by two matrices (generally sparse): one matrix for duration `N` and the second matrix for tokens `T`.
-And since, event graph have good properties with the (max,+) algebra, this editor can generate this kind of matrix directly in this algebra which can be used by the [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package.
+And since, event graphs have good properties with the (max,+) algebra, this editor can generate this kind of matrix directly in this algebra which can be used by the [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package.